 Some common mistakes I see people make are the following:

 - Getting discouraged because they feel they aren’t losing enough weight

-- Getting discouraged because they are comparing their body/result to other people’s – who they don’t actually know the health history, full story (like what happens 2-3 weeks after a rapid weight loss from taking diet pills or crash dieting)
+- Getting discouraged because they are comparing their body and speed of result to other people’s – who they don’t actually know the health history, full story, metabolic health, etc).

 - Switching programs after a week or two because they don’t think they’re getting fast enough results which often causes an adverse physiological response and can increase weight gain as there is often a lag period in which the individual gives up before starting over – known as the bottom of the roller coaster.